 In year school admissions relate to a child changing school outside of the usual transfer cycle.
-This applies to admissions for mainstream schools and academies only.
-Applications for special schools need to be made via the Special Educational Needs department.
+This page applies to admissions for mainstream schools and academies only.
+Applications for special schools need to be made through the Special Educational Needs department.

 Most commonly, this will happen where the family moves house and it is no longer practical for the child or children to travel to their current school on a daily basis.
 The house move may be in-county (moving from one Somerset address to another, and one Somerset school to another) or the family might be moving from elsewhere into Somerset.

-This page tells you how to apply for a school place if you need to move your child to another mainstream school in Somerset.
+This page tells you how to apply for a school place if you need to move your child to a mainstream school in Somerset.

 It is important to consider the following points carefully before making the decision to change your child's school.

 If your child is experiencing difficulties at their current school and you are considering moving them, it is important you contact your child's teacher for a meeting to try to resolve these issues before moving your child which should always be a last resort.

 The attainment of pupils who make in-year moves is markedly lower than their peers, and lower still among pupils who make multiple in-year moves.
 Only 27 percent of pupils who move schools three times or more during their secondary school career achieved five A* to C grade GCSEs, compared to the national average of 60 percent.
 (2013 RSA report on in year admissions).

 If your child is at a critical stage of their education (in year 10 or 11) it is likely that the school you wish to transfer your child to will not use the same exam boards as your child's current school.
 If this is the case, any work your child has already done towards their GCSEs may not be able to be used.
 This could have a seriously damaging effect on your child's exam results.